DevFabioBarros/Hows-the-Weather/README.md

 # How's the Weather

 **How's the Weather** is a sleek and interactive weather web application that allows users to check real-time weather conditions for any city.
 The app displays temperature, humidity, local time, and a brief description of the weather, along with dynamic backgrounds and favicon updates that reflect the current weather conditions.
-Built with HTML, CSS, and JavaScript, it fetches data from the OpenWeatherMap API.
+Built with HTML, CSS, and JavaScript, it fetches data from a secure serverless API route using the OpenWeatherMap API.

----
+## Live Demo

+Check it out here: [https://how-s-the-weather.vercel.app](https://how-s-the-weather.vercel.app)

 ## Features